 3.4 Configuration of the CC3000

 The CC3000 is connected to the microcontroller via serial peripheral interface (SPI).
 This is the communication standard used in the above diagram.
 Operation and configuration of the chip is done via a software API that is provided by Texas Instruments as discussed previously.
 The CC3000 can also be configured externally using direct Wi-Fi applications from a personal computer, android, or IOS device.
 This is known as SimpleLink Wi-Fi SmartConfig Technology and is included free with the booster pack we intend to purchase.
 This allowed for easy configuration for the design team and with any needed assistance from the Texas Instruments customer support center, forums, and documentation that came with the device.
 Configuration of the device with the prototype microcontroller was predicted to be straightforward.
 Upon completion of the prototype NOMS we reconfigured the CC3000 to the newly fabricated board that we based on the microcontroller prototype from Texas Instruments, which made reconfiguration to the new board nearly identical.

+3.5 Parts Acquisition

-3.5 In order to procure the CC3000 Wi-Fi Chip we ordered directly from the Texas Instruments website.
+In order to procure the CC3000 Wi-Fi Chip we ordered directly from the Texas Instruments website.
 On each product’s page there was an option to buy the product directly from the distributor or from a contract distributor.
 In our case there was also a third option to get a free sample from the distributor which was what we chose to do.
 In addition to this we purchased a second Wi-Fi chip in case of damage to the Wi-Fi chip in installation and configuration or in case we needed to test and verify a second system during completion of the project.
 In either case we acquired the chips directly from Texas Instruments and were financed by each member in the group independent of any outside financing.
 We applied for a Texas Instruments grant of $200 on the condition that we enter our final project into a design contest that Texas Instruments approves; however, we did not use this grant in the completion of our project.

+Online Database

-4.1
+4.1 Functional Requirements